althomi3/flutterWeighliftingJournal/README.md

 The widget folder is structured following the atomic design approach.
 It categoirzed the widgets according to their complexity, e.g., molcules for simpler widgets or organism for views that integrate mutliple widgets.
 ## Run the App
 The app is available under the folllwing URL: TBA
+It is best to open the app on a smartphone for best look and feel.
+The app is optimized for dimensions 390 x 844 which represents an iPhone 12 Pro.
+Adjust your browser window or choose the device demo in your browser's dev tools.
 If you want to run the app via code, navigate to the src folder and start the app with <flutter run>.

 # Assignment Requirements